Viral infection in children aged 3 months to 4 years.

 Treatment

-- In the absence of inspiratory stridor or retractions, treat symptomatically: ensure adequate hydration, seek medical attention if symptoms worsen (e.g. respiratory difficulty, noisy breathing and inability to tolerate oral fluids).
+- In the absence of inspiratory stridor or intercostal, subcostal or sternal retractions, treat symptomatically: ensure adequate hydration, seek medical attention if symptoms worsen (e.g. respiratory difficulty, noisy breathing, inability to tolerate oral fluids).

-- If stridor is only present with agitation (moderate croup):
+- If stridor is only present with agitation (mild croup)

 - dexamethasone a Citation a.
 Administer orally if possible in order to avoid causing agitation in the child as this may worsen symptoms.
-PO (use IV preparation flavoured with sugar water, 10% or 50% glucose or juice) or IM if child is vomiting: 0.6 mg/kg single dose (see table).
+PO: 0.15 to 0.6 mg/kg (max.
+16 mg) single dose

-- If danger signs are present (stridor at rest, respiratory distress), admit in intensive care:
+- If danger signs are present (stridor at rest, respiratory distress, hypoxia) or the child is unable to drink, admit to hospital

 - Insert a peripheral IV line and provide IV hydration.

-- epinephrine (adrenaline) via nebulizer (1 mg/ml, 1 ml ampoule): 0.5 mg/kg (max.
-5 mg) to be repeated every 20 minutes if danger signs persist.
+- Epinephrine (adrenaline) via nebulizer: 0.5 mg/kg (max.
+5 mg) to be repeated every 20 minutes if danger signs persist (see table below).

 Monitor heart rate during nebulization (if heart rate greater than 200, stop the nebulization).